atyryshkina/algorithm-performance-analysis/howto2.md

 The prediction of runtimes of complex algorithms with machine learning approaches has been tackled before. [[1]](https://doi.org/10.1007/11508380_24)[[2]](https://doi.org/10.1109/CCGRID.2009.58)[[3]](https://doi.org/10.1145/1551609.1551632)[[4]](https://doi.org/10.1109/CCGRID.2009.77)[[5]](https://doi.org/10.1007/11889205_17)

-In some works, new machine learning methods are designed specifically for the problem.
+In a few works, new machine learning methods are designed specifically for the problem.
 In 2008, [Gupta et al.](http://doi.org/10.1109/ICAC.2008.12) proposed a tool called a PQR (Predicting Query Runtime) Tree to classify the runtime of queries that users place on a server.
 The PQR tree dynamically choose runtime bins during training that would be appropriate for a set of historical query runtimes.
 The paper notes that the PQR Tree outperforms the decision tree.

 Most previous works tweak and tailor old machine learning methods to the problem.
 For instance, in 2010, [Matsunaga](http://doi.org/10.1109/CCGRID.2010.98) enhances on the PQR Tree by adding linear regressors at its leaves, naming it PQR2.
 They test their model against two bioinformatic analyses tools: BLAST (a local alignment algorithm) and RAxML (a phylogenetic tree constructer).
-The downside of PQR2 is that there are not readily available libraries of the model in Python, R.
+The downside of PQR2 is that there are not readily available libraries of the model in popular programming languages like Python or R.

 The most comprehensive survey of runtime prediction models was done by [Hutter et al.](https://doi.org/10.1016/j.artint.2013.10.003) In 2014.
-In the paper, they compared 11 regressors including ridge regression, neural networks, Gaussian process regression, and random forests.
-They did not include PQR tree in their evaluations.
+In the paper, they compared 11 regressors including ridge regression, neural networks, Gaussian process regression, and random forests although they did not include PQR tree in their evaluations.
 They found that the random forest outperforms the other regressors in nearly all assessments and is able to handle high dimensional data without the need of feature selection.

 In our paper, we verify that random forests are the best model for the regression, discuss the merits of quantile regression forests, and present a practical approach for determining an appropriate walltime with the use of a classifier.